jspecht3/pixi-tutorial/README.md

 ## Overview
 What is `pixi`?
-- `pixi` is a package mangager that greatly simplifies the effort required by the user to replicate their development environment on other machines
+- `pixi` is a package mangager that greatly reduces the user effort to replicate their development environment on other machines
-- `pixi` allows you to recreate your development environment with a single command
+- `pixi` allows you to recreate your development environment with a single command and minimal thinking

 Who should use `pixi`?
-- anyone developing python packages
+- anyone developing in python, especially python packages
 - anyone who wants to replicate their development environment for others easily

 Where can you use `pixi`?